JTinkers/ScribeBot/README.md

 - Built-in logging system.

 ## Planned Features
-- Re-enable workshop (once I host it on my website, because github api calls have a limited rate).
+- Move workshop to my own website (since github has a noticable delay and it's rate limited)
 - Incorporate Selenium to allow creation of web-based automations.
 - Built-in manual that enlists all types, classes and methods exposed to lua environment.
 - Gamepad support.